env3d-lessons/prompt-as-function/README.md

+## Prompt-as-Function: A Minimal, Fast, Local Runtime for Prompt Engineering and AI Literacy

+**Prompt-as-Function** is a lightweight abstraction for turning prompts into callable Python functions — built for:

+* 🧑‍🏫 **Educators** teaching AI concepts in CS1 or intro programming
+* 🛠️ **Engineers** experimenting with local LLMs and fast inference
+* 💡 **Prompt engineers** looking for repeatable, testable workflows

+It runs entirely **offline**, uses **tiny quantized models**, and supports real-time experimentation — even on CPU.

+> ⚡️ Think: `def extract_category(text):` — powered by a small local LLM, ready to run in under 200ms.

+Whether you're teaching **temperature tuning** to undergrads or building **modular AI tools** on the edge, Prompt-as-Function provides a clear, reproducible way to think about and work with language models.

 ## Introduction

 Local language models are becoming increasingly viable for real-time inference, but performance bottlenecks—especially on CPU-bound systems—still limit practical use.
 This project introduces **Prompt-as-Function**, a lightweight Python abstraction that transforms prompts into callable functions.
 By combining prompt engineering with system-level optimizations such as **KV cache reuse** and **minimal token generation**, we significantly improve inference speed, making even large models like Qwen 7B interactively usable on CPUs.